-- Effecting major bite adjustments of the incisors and molars in planned stages. - Identifying and treating higher level periodontal disease. - Treating diastemata (pockets between teeth) and making associated remedial dental corrections. - Case planning with the aid of imaging information. - Performing specific permanent incisor and molar extractions according to protocols. - Dealing with dental fractures. - Assist with, or conduct surgical procedures. - Confidently conduct common surgical procedures (veterinarians)
+- Effecting major bite adjustments of the incisors and molars in planned stages. - Identifying and treating higher level periodontal disease. - Treating diastemata (pockets between teeth) and making associated remedial dental corrections. - Case planning with the aid of imaging information. - Performing specific permanent incisor and molar extractions according to protocols. - Dealing with dental fractures. - Assist with, or conduct surgical procedures. - Gain knowledge as to how to more safely conduct dental-related surgical procedures (veterinarians)